wielandbrendel/agmb-docker/README.md

 This repository includes utilities to build and run Docker images in the group of [AG Bethge](http://bethgelab.org/).
 The toolchain is composed of four different images:

-* The __ldap-xserver image__ adds a user-authentication system and Xserver capabilities to a base Ubuntu-image.
-Without user accounts all files written from within the Docker container back to the host system are owned by root and thus conflict with user permissions.
+* The __ldap-xserver image__ adds user-authentication and Xserver capabilities to a base Ubuntu-image.
+This fixed a problem with the standard root user, for which all files written from within the Docker container back to the host system are owned by root and thus conflict with user permissions.

 * The __jupyter-notebook image__ is a fork of the official [jupyter/notebook image](https://hub.docker.com/r/jupyter/notebook/) but is based on ldap-xserver.